SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-filters.md

 the seasonal pattern -- e.g. due to changes in the methodology -- can negatively impact on the automatic selection of the most appropriate seasonal filter.
 In such cases the usage of short seasonal filters in the selected months or quarters can be considered.
-In general, short seasonal filter $(3 \times 1)$ allows seasonality to change very rapidly over time.
-However, very short seasonal filter should not normally be used, as it will usually lead to large revisions as new data becomes available.
-If a short filter is to be used it will usually be in one month/quarter, and because there is a known reason for wanting to capture a rapidly changing seasonality.
+Usually, a shorter seasonal filter $(3 \times 1)$ allows seasonality to change very rapidly over time.
+However, a very short seasonal filter should not normally be used, as it might often lead to large revisions as new data becomes available.
+If a short filter is to be used it will usually be limited to one month/quarter with a known reason for wanting to capture a rapidly changing seasonality.

 In the standard situation one seasonal filter is applied to all